influxdata/telegraf/plugins/inputs/cloudwatch/README.md

 ### Measurements & Fields:

-Each CloudWatch Namespace monitored records a measurement with fields for each available Metric Statistic Namespace and Metrics are represented in [snake case](https://en.wikipedia.org/wiki/Snake_case)
+Each CloudWatch Namespace monitored records a measurement with fields for each available Metric Statistic.
+Namespace and Metrics are represented in [snake case](https://en.wikipedia.org/wiki/Snake_case)

 - cloudwatch_{namespace}